They See Me Rolling: High-Speed Event Vision-Based Tactile Roller Sensor for Large Surface Inspection: Methodology

 Once the elastomer has cured and demolded, the reflective coating is applied consisting of: Inkcups Clear SI Ink, Hardener, Solvent, and silver mica powder in the ratios 8:1:1:1 respectively.
 The ink coating is then placed on the elastomer with a rotary silk screen printing machine and left to dry in an oven at 100°C for 10 mins as recommended by Inkcups to bond with the silicone elastomer.

 The supporting parts, which were used to connect all the components, consisted of shafts, a camera holder, and sealing covers.
 The other components (shafts, camera holder, sealing covers) were 3D printed with PLA.
 Lastly, brass inserts and screws were used to secure the components together.
-The final assembled roller is shown in Figure \hyperref[fig:mechanical_design]{\ref*{fig:mechanical_design}b}.
+The final assembled roller is shown (as an insert) in Figure \ref{fig:mechanical_design}.
+The design files for the roller are available at: https://anonymous.4open.science/r/TSMR\_design\_files-6269/